statguy/Blur/README.md

 The functions `smoothContinuousSubsets` and `smoothDiscreteSubsets` are the same except the latter creates a binary mask of a subset of the raster where the convolution is applied on.
 The same result is achieved by masking the whole raster and supplying it to `smoothContinuousSubsets`.
-However, using subsets saves memory.
+However, the use of subsets saves memory.

 Feedback
 --------